mcrute/alpine-ec2-ami/README.md

   what was configured during instance launch.
 User data is supported as long as it's a shell script (starts with #!).
 See the tiny-ec2-bootstrap README for more details.
-You can still install cloud-init (from the edge testing repositories), but we haven't tested whether it will not work correctly for this AMI.
+You can still install cloud-init (from the edge testing repositories), but we haven't tested whether it will work correctly for this AMI.
 If full cloud-init support is important to you please file a bug against this project.

 - CloudFormation support is still forthcoming.
 This requires patches and